Tom Hiddleston: Varied roles and expansion (2015–present)

-Media image and acting style
+Public image and acting style

 One of the most high-profile actors in contemporary British popular culture, Hiddleston appeared on Debrett's 2017 list of the most influential people in the United Kingdom.
 In 2015, he was named the British Film Institute's first official founding ambassador.
 In 2016, Hiddleston was awarded the male Rear of the Year title, a light-hearted accolade that recognises British celebrities who are found to have a notable posterior.
 He has been named most stylish/best dressed man in several listings.
 Taffy Brodesser-Akner of GQ describes his off-screen persona as "a sweet-natured bookworm given the face and body of the only man who should ever be allowed to wear a suit".
-His Crimson Peak director Guillermo del Toro and the comic book writer Stan Lee have called him "the nicest guy on earth/you'll ever meet" with del Toro adding that he breaks the usual barrier of being either nice or good-looking.
+His Crimson Peak director Guillermo del Toro and the comic book writer Stan Lee have called him "the nicest guy on earth" and "the nicest guy you'll ever meet".

-Kenneth Branagh noted that the first time he ever saw Hiddleston, playing Cassio in Othello, it was quite clear to him that he was an utterly naturalistic speaker of Shakespeare.
+Kenneth Branagh noted that the first time he ever saw Hiddleston, playing Cassio in Othello, it was clear to him that he was an utterly naturalistic speaker of Shakespeare.
 Michael Billington of The Guardian wrote that Hiddleston's key acting quality is "his ability to combine a sweet sadness with an incandescent fury, suggesting a fierce intellect gnawed by intense melancholy and yet subjecting to bouts of intemperate rage."
-Charles McNulty of the Los Angeles Times describes Hiddleston as "an actor of uncommon intelligence and Pre-Raphaelite beauty."
-Hiddleston spent nearly five weeks preparing for the role of Hank Williams, performing seven of the film's soundtrack songs.
-He claims that method acting is not easy for him because it does not help him as a collaborator.
-The Daily Telegraph's Dominic Cavendish suggested that Hiddleston "has got the theatrical acting chops to head up there among the greats", while The Independent's Paul Taylor remarked that "his range is beginning to look pretty limitless".
+Charles McNulty of the Los Angeles Times describes Hiddleston as "an actor of uncommon intelligence and Pre-Raphaelite beauty."The Daily Telegraph's Dominic Cavendish suggested that Hiddleston "has got the theatrical acting chops to head up there among the greats", while The Independent's Paul Taylor remarked that "his range is beginning to look pretty limitless".
 David Fear of Rolling Stone opined that there are two sides to Hiddleston, the old-school movie star of Midnight in Paris, War Horse or The Night Manager, and the "unpredictable, borderline weirdo version" of him seen in characters like Loki or in High-Rise, adding that Hiddleston refuses to settle on one specific kind of role.

+Hiddleston has stated that method acting does not help him as a collaborator.

 Personal life

 Hiddleston resides in the Belsize Park area of north-west London as of 2016.

+Hiddleston is in a relationship with British actress and writer Zawe Ashton.
+In October 2018, the pair performed at Dickens vs Tolstoy debate for Intelligence Squared, and went on to co-star in the 2019 revival of Harold Pinter’s play Betrayal on the West End and Broadway.
+Their relationship became public in September 2021 when they appeared together at the Tony Awards.
+The couple announced their engagement in March 2022.
+They have two children.

-Hiddleston dated English actress Susannah Fielding from 2008 to 2011 after they met while filming an episode of Wallander which Hiddleston was a series regular on.
+From 2008 to 2011, Hiddleston dated English actress Susannah Fielding, whom he met while filming an episode of Wallander.
 In 2016, Hiddleston briefly dated American singer-songwriter Taylor Swift.

-In March 2022, it was announced that Hiddleston was engaged to English actress and writer Zawe Ashton, whom he starred with in the 2019 West End and Broadway play Betrayal.
-In June 2022, it was announced that they were expecting their first child.